michel4j/epr-clocked/README.md

 for 0.01% of particles, there will be no counterpart in the other file.
 Other than that, the particles are recorded sequentially in time.
 This means it won't work to simply assume that the nth particle in one file is a pair with the nth particle of the other file.
 This also means 99.9% of emitted particles are paired.
+Removing this feature will render this simulation meaningless.
+However, 99.999% should work just as well.

 2) `station.py`: